Medical contribution by Joseph E. Osheroff, M.D.

 In addition to using AMH for a fertility evaluation, we also use it to determine how a patient may respond to stimulation medication when undergoing treatment, which treatments are appropriate for her specific situation, and if she is a good candidate for egg freezing.

-FAQs about Anti-Müllerian Hormone and a Woman’s Current Fertility
+FAQs about AMH and a woman’s fertility

 How is AMH measured?